RoboticsKnowledgebase/roboticsknowledgebase.github.io/_templates/template.md

 ```
 rostopic hz /topic_name
 ```
 3. Further, move the robot along all its degree of freedom.
-For instance, the axes of the UAVs are translated in x,y & z direction & rotated in all the three directions for the proper calibration.
+For instance, the axes of the UAVs are translated in x,y & z direction & rotated in all the three directions (roll,pitch & yaw) for the proper calibration.
 Collect the IMU sensor’s raw measurement and camera frame for around 60 seconds.
 Before recoding camera data, ensure that the RGB images from the camera is converted into the grayscale format.

 In this sample example, Pixhawk sensor data is subscribed from the MAVROS raw_sensor message & camera frames are subscribed from the ZED sensor camera node.
 For other IMUs/Cameras only the ROS message name will change.